aschuch/AwesomeCache/README.md

 })
 ```

-If the cache already contains an object, the completion block is called with the cached object immediately.
+If the cache already contains an object, the `completion` block is called with the cached object immediately.

 If no object is found or the cached object is already expired, the `cacheBlock` is called.
 You may perform any tasks (e.g. network calls) within this block.
-Upon completion of these tasks, make sure to call the completion block that is passed to the `cacheBlock`.
-The cacheBlock is not re-evaluated until the object is expired or manually deleted.
+Upon completion of these tasks, make sure to call the `success` or `failure` block that is passed to the `cacheBlock`.
+The cacheBlock will not be re-evaluated until the object is expired or manually deleted.

 The completion block is invoked as soon as the cacheBlock is finished and the object is cached.